 Goodman entered WashU with a very different mindset.
 Already interested in entrepreneurship, WashU’s commitment to supporting and cultivating student entrepreneurs caught Goodman’s eye.
-“The StEP program was one of the most influential reasons I actually went to WashU,” he says.
+“The StEP program was one of the most influential reasons I chose WashU,” he says.

 Schoenfield, on the other hand, moved to New York City without a job, not knowing what he wanted to do.
-But as he and Goodman discussed their experiences in StEP, the two came up with an idea.
+As he and Goodman discussed their experiences in StEP, the two came up with an idea.

 “How can we bring the StEP-like experience to as many students as possible, because we know just how valuable it was,” Schoenfeld pondered.